Ataxia: Cerebellar

 The term cerebellar ataxia is used to indicate ataxia due to dysfunction of the cerebellum.
 The cerebellum is responsible for integrating a significant amount of neural information that is used to coordinate smoothly ongoing movements and to participate in motor planning.
 Although ataxia is not present with all cerebellar lesions, many conditions affecting the cerebellum do produce ataxia.
 People with cerebellar ataxia may have trouble regulating the force, range, direction, velocity, and rhythm of muscle contractions.
 This results in a characteristic type of irregular, uncoordinated movement that can manifest itself in many possible ways, such as asthenia, asynergy, delayed reaction time, and dyschronometria.
 Individuals with cerebellar ataxia could also display instability of gait, difficulty with eye movements, dysarthria, dysphagia, hypotonia, dysmetria, and dysdiadochokinesia.
 These deficits can vary depending on which cerebellar structures have been damaged, and whether the lesion is bi- or unilateral.

 People with cerebellar ataxia may initially present with poor balance, which could be demonstrated as an inability to stand on one leg or perform tandem gait.
 As the condition progresses, walking is characterized by a widened base and high stepping, as well as staggering and lurching from side to side.
 Turning is also problematic and could result in falls.
 As cerebellar ataxia becomes severe, great assistance and effort are needed to stand and walk.
-Dysarthria, an impairment with articulation, may also be present and is characterized by "scanning" speech that consists of slower rate, irregular rhythm, and variable volume.
+Dysarthria, an impairment with articulation, may also be present and is characterized by "scanning" speech that consists of a slower rate, irregular rhythm, and variable volume.
 Also, slurring of speech, tremor of the voice, and ataxic respiration may occur.
-Cerebellar ataxia could result with incoordination of movement, particularly in the extremities.
-Overshooting (or hypermetria) occurs with finger-to-nose testing and heel to shin testing; thus, dysmetria is evident.
+Cerebellar ataxia could result in incoordination of movement, particularly in the extremities.
+Overshooting (or hypermetria) occurs with finger-to-nose testing and heel-to-shin testing; thus, dysmetria is evident.
 Impairments with alternating movements (dysdiadochokinesia), as well as dysrhythmia, may also be displayed.
 Tremor of the head and trunk (titubation) may be seen in individuals with cerebellar ataxia.

 Dysmetria is thought to be caused by a deficit in the control of interaction torques in multijoint motion.
 Interaction torques are created at an associated joint when the primary joint is moved.
 For example, if a movement required reaching to touch a target in front of the body, flexion at the shoulder would create a torque at the elbow, while extension of the elbow would create a torque at the wrist.
-These torques increase as the speed of movement increases and must be compensated and adjusted for to create coordinated movement.
+These torques increase as the speed of movement increases and must be compensated for and adjusted to create coordinated movement.
 This may, therefore, explain decreased coordination at higher movement velocities and accelerations.